kdpuvvadi/blog/content/posts/terraform-azure-getting-started.md

 Infrastructure as Code is a god send for system admins and devops teams around the world.
 With [Terraform](https://www.terraform.io/) it's a walk in the park.

 ## Installing Terraform

+Follow the instructions based on the your operating system.

 ### Windows